pynucastro.networks package

 find_unimportant_rates(states, cutoff_ratio, screen_func=None)[source]#

-evaluate the rates at multiple thermodynamic states, and find the rates that are always less than cutoff_ratio times the fastest rate for each state
+Evaluate the rates at multiple thermodynamic states, and find the rates that are always less than cutoff_ratio times the fastest rate for each state.
+This returns a dict keyed by Rate giving the ratio of the rate to the largest rate.

-Here, states is a list of tuple of the form (density, temperature, composition), where composition is of type Composition.
+• states (list, tuple) – A tuple of the form (density, temperature, composition), where composition is a Composition object

 get_forward_rates()[source]#

-return a list of the forward (exothermic) rates
+Return a list of the forward (exothermic) rates in the network

 get_nuclei()[source]#